aalaap/laravel-livewire-daisyui-starter-kit/README.md

 daisyUI is a UI component library built on top of Tailwind CSS, which provides ready-made component classes that are fully themable and composable.

-## Motivation
+### Motivation

+Laravel 12's new starter kits are offered with React/Vue + Inertia + shadcn/ui or Livewire with Flux.
+While shadcn/ui is open source, Flux is not.
+While the new starter kit does include some Flux components for free, the documentation for these is also paywalled, which doesn't seem right to me. daisyUI is a good component library that's open source, just like shadcn/ui, and it works with plain HTML, which makes it a great fit for Blade and Livewire components.

-Starting with Laravel 12, starter kits are now simply git repos that can be cloned and worked upon, rather than projects created live by the installer by adding components like Breeze and Jetstream.
-This makes it easier to offer many different combinations of technologies, so there's something for everyone.
+The new starter kits are now simply git repos that can be cloned and worked upon, rather than projects created live by the installer by adding components like Breeze and Jetstream.
+This makes it easier for anyone to create and offer any different combinations of technologies as they see fit.

-I've been using daisyUI for a while and I'm building this starter kit with that for my own needs, but I do hope someone else finds it useful as well.
+I've been using daisyUI for a while and I'm building this starter kit with it for my own needs, but I do hope someone else finds it useful as well.

 ## Status